 Historically, the city would apply copper sulfate to the reservoir during elevated algae counts or spikes.
 Treatment effectiveness varied considerably depending on environmental conditions, count of algae species targeted, and how uniformly the product was dispersed.

-Because algae levels rise significantly during warmer months, the SWD consistently treated the reservoir with between 6,000 and 15,000 pounds of copper sulfate per year to manage algae counts.
-However, once the copper sulfate was depleted, favorable conditions for algae growth would return.
-Algae counts would frequently return to pre-treatment levels within several days of applying copper sulfate and the process would continue until water temperatures decreased significantly in late fall.
+Because algae levels rise significantly during warmer months, the SWD had treated the reservoir with between 6,000 and 15,000 pounds of copper sulfate per year to manage algae counts.
+However, prior to 2018, once the copper sulfate was depleted favorable conditions for algae growth would return.
+Algae counts would frequently return to pre-treatment levels within several days of applying copper sulfate, and the process would continue until water temperatures decreased significantly in late fall.

 Looking for alternatives to copper sulfate, a new approach to algae control employing ultrasonic devices was tested.
 The units emit sound waves with various frequencies that interfere with buoyancy regulation.
-During this work, SWD’s ultrasonic units were supplied by SonicSolutions, LLC, now SonicSolutions Algae Control, LLC.
 In 2022 the city deployed the latest innovative ultrasonic unit, a Pulsar 4000 unit by WaterIQ TechnologiesTM.
 This unit emits over 2000 ultrasonic frequencies from 4 separate transducers to suppress algae and has been very effective in controlling blue-green algae counts.

 Weather conditions throughout the summer and fall of 2022 were extremely warm resulting in Skaneateles Lake temperatures reaching 80° F. Even with the favorable conditions for algae growth in the reservoir, a copper sulfate treatment was not necessary.